OdintsovTim/space/README.md

 ### How to install

-You need to create a file 'settings.py' and and write there your login and password from Instagram:
+You need to introduce login and passoword of your instargram in terminal
 ```
-LOGIN = 'your login'
-PASSWORD = 'your password'
+$ python main.py your_login your_password
 ```

 Python3 should be already installed.